ternaustralia/linkeddata-site/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

-Note: changes require a refresh of the browser page.
-This is due to a React package relying on reading Node's `process` global variable, which is not available during hot-reloads.

 ### Running tests

 ```